These fitting instructions should be followed in gallery order and not rushed.

-On pre-1995 cars, where the soft top is bolted down onto the rear deck, the row of unsightly bolt holes will need filling in and smoothing flush to the bodywork.
-Following this, a neat border can be masked out and sprayed matt or satin black aroundd the edge of the deck.
+On pre-1995 cars, where the soft top is bolted down onto the top of the rear deck, the bolt holes become visible and will need filling in and smoothing flush to the bodywork.
+Following this, a neat border can be masked out and sprayed matt or satin black around the top edge of the deck.
 The hardtop will sit onto this border, so won't be visible when the hardtop is fitted to the car.

 Regardless of the year of manufacture, this border can also be used to disguise any previous masking edges on the top of the rear wings that may become exposed now that the soft top has been removed.
 Using a black border eliminates the need to have the rear wings re-painted to hide any visible masking edges.

 The top edge of the carpet inside the body tub needs approximately 25mm cutting away from the top edge, and the fibreglass surface underneath will need cleaning up to remove any traces of old glue.

 Slice the top off the rubber section that is rivetted to the body tub, down to the rivet heads.
 This allows enough clearance for the deck trim panel to sit in place.

 In this example, the Velcro has been fully removed as there is no intention to swap between hard and soft tops in the future.
 If preferred however, the Velcro can be left in place (to allow future re-fitting of the soft top) and the deck edge rubber fitted up to it.

 The next job is to neatly glue the 'L' section deck rubber over the top edge of the deck as shown.
-Waterproof super glue is being used.
+Good quality, waterproof Cyanoacrylate super glue is being used.
 Remember to just work in short lengths at a time, keeping the rubber neat along it's length.